fynnoldenburg/Advertising-CPC-Prediction/README.md

 *Fynn Oldenburg, Qiwei Han and Maximilian Kaiser*

 This folder contains the implementation of our proposed modelling procedure for Google cost-per-click prediction (CPC) together with a small anonymized subsample of the data used in our study.
-The demo notebook is intended as a transparent walkthrough showing how each individual module works.
+The [demo notebook](demo.ipynb) is intended as a transparent walkthrough showing how each individual module works.
 The code can also be run as a whole from terminal by calling main.py.

-Find a demonstration of the modules included in this repository [here](demo.ipynb)